istio/istio.io/content/docs/examples/advanced-gateways/http-proxy/index.md

 name of a Kubernetes service.

 To enable Istio-controlled traffic to the external HTTPS proxy you created a TCP service entry with the IP address and the port of the proxy.
-Note that you must not create service entries for the external services you access though the external proxy, like `wikipedia.org`.
+Note that you must not create service entries for the external services you access through the external proxy, like `wikipedia.org`.
 This is because from Istio's point of view the requests are sent to the external proxy only; Istio is not aware of the fact that the external proxy forwards the requests further.